-In May 2020, the Company received \$29,532 (CAD \$40,000) in the form of a Canada Emergency Business Account ("CEBA") loan.
+In May 2020, the Company received \$30,244 (Cdn \$40,000) in the form of a Canada Emergency Business Account ("CEBA") loan.
 CEBA is part of the economic assistance program launched by the Government of Canada to ensure that businesses have access to capital during the COVID-19 pandemic and can only be used to pay non-deferrable operating expenses.
 During the period from receipt of the CEBA loan to December 31, 2023 (previously December 31, 2022), the "Initial Term", no interest is charged on the amount outstanding.
-In January 2022 an extension to the interest free period was announced by the Government of Canada to extend the Initial Term from December 31, 2022 to December 31, 2023 (the "Government Announcement, it was confirmed that should repayment of the CEBA loan occur on or before the new deadline of December 31, 2023, up to 25% of the value of the CEBA loan will be forgiven.
-Accordingly, should at least CAD\$ 30,000 of the principal be repaid on or before the end of the Initial Term "), should the loan remain outstanding, interest will be payable monthly at rate of 5% per annum on the outstanding balance.
-The balance of the CEBA loan is fully repayable on or before the end of the Extended Term, if not repaid on or before the end of the Initial Term, if not repaid on or before the end of the Initial Term.
+An extension to the interest free period was announced by the Government of Canada to extend the Initial Term from December 31, 2022 to January 18, 2024 (the "Government Announcement").
+The Company did not repay the CEBA loan as of January 18, 2024, and accordingly, from January 19, 2024 to December 31, 2026 (the "Extended Term") interest will be payable monthly at a rate of 5% per annum on the outstanding balance.
+The balance of the CEBA loan is fully repayable on or before the end of the Extended Term, if not repaid on or before the end of the Initial Term.